amandeepmittal/amanhimself.dev/src/content/blog/firebase-authentication-with-expo.md

 Create a new directory called `navigation/` and inside it, create a file called `AuthenticatedUserProvider.js`.

-When a user is authenticated using a sign-in method in Firebase, it returns a user object with various properties such as email, photo URL, UID, display name, etc. To create the auth flow in the example app we are building, we need a way of knowing whether this user object exists or not.
+When a user is authenticated using a sign-in method in Firebase, it returns a user object with various properties such as email, photo URL, UID, display name, and so on.
+To create the auth flow in the example app we are building, we need a way of knowing whether this user object exists or not.
 Thus, we conditionally render two different stack navigators (we will create them in the next section).
 So, a user will only be able to log in and access `HomeScreen` if their respective user object exists.

 One way to share data that is considered global in a React app is to use the React Context API.
 When creating a context, we must pass a default value.
 This value is used when a component has a matching Provider.